 Shakespeare Quarterly (SQ) is a leading journal in Shakespeare studies, publishing highly original, rigorously researched essays, notes, and book reviews.
-Published for the Folger Shakespeare Library by the Johns Hopkins University Press, SQ is peer-reviewed and extremely selective.
+Published for the Folger Shakespeare Library by the Oxford University Press, SQ is peer-reviewed and extremely selective.

 The essays in our published pages span the field, including scholarship about new media and early modern race, textual and theater history, ecocritical and posthuman approaches, psychoanalytic and other theories, and archival and historicist work.
 Our mission, simply put, is to present the best scholarship on Shakespeare from his own period to the present moment.
 The published journal is available in print and online through Project Muse.
 Our archive is available through JSTOR.